Academic Resource Center

 Livescribe Pens

-Livescribe Pens are available for students to borrow and use for recording lectures in class while taking notes.
+Livescribe pens are available for students to borrow and use for recording lectures in class while taking notes.
 Students are able to then review their notes while listening to corresponding parts of the lecture and enhance their notes as needed.
 The Livescribe Desktop allows students to save written notes and corresponding audio as a single PDF file.

 ARC Study Hall